yogitasn/Springboard-Step-6-Scale-Your-Prototype/README.md

 * Azure Storage-Containers/File Share: To store the big data
 * Azure Virtual Machine: To execute the ingestion script to download the data to file share
 * Azure Data Factory: To execute a pipeline to copy data from file share to Azure containers
-* Databricks-connect: Allow the user to step through and debug Spark code in the local environment and execute it on remote databricks cluster
+* Databricks-connect: Allow the user to step through and debug Spark code in the local environment and execute it on remote Azure Databricks cluster
     * [Reference](https://docs.databricks.com/dev-tools/databricks-connect.html)
        * Python 3.7.5 (which matches the remote cluster python version)